 BS EN 13788 describes the Glaser method.
 This is a useful document which outlines the calculation method to assess the risk of surface and interstitial condensation.
 The assessor can choose material specific data and climate data to carry out the calculations described in BS 13788 or use an approved software such as BuildDesk which will output a simple pass or fail result.
 This method accounts for vapour transport only, it does not account for any form of liquid moisture movement, surface diffusion or convection.
 It is for this reason that the Glaser method is often applied to build-ups erroneously and results in unreliable outputs.
 Basically, you have to be certain that the Glaser method is the right tool for the job, otherwise you could unexpectedly suffer from the damp and mould you thought you’d designed out of your build-up.

 Finally, we have BS EN 15026 which is a more complex and complete calculation method and employs the use of more sophisticated software such as Wufi and Delphin.
 With this method, the assessor has much more control over the exact inputs for the calculation and so build-ups can be more accurately modelled.
 The outputs from hygrothermal numerical simulation are more complex than the simple pass or fail result seen in the Glaser method calculation and so the assessor has to apply professional judgement based on experience and knowledge to determine the level of risk associated with a build-up.
-As with any model, the results you get out are only as good as the data that you put in – therefore, it is really important that before using this type of software for assessment, some training and guidance from experienced people within the industry is undertaken or received.
+As with any model, the results you get out are only as good as the data that you put in – therefore, it is really important that before using this type of software for assessment and analysis, some training and guidance from experienced people within the industry is undertaken or received.

 I have listed these documents in the above order on purpose.
 Whenever doing a moisture risk assessment, BS 5250 should always be the first document that you go to.
 The flow diagram below helps to outline the process you should take to assess a build-up: